mariusmuntean/ChartJs.Blazor/README.md

 ### Chart
 Now you can create a .razor file where you display one of the charts.
-Let's show a pie chart with 4 slices.
+Let's show a pie chart with 4 slices 🍕.

 Make your page known to the router by adding a `@page` statement
 ```csharp